 Still, living in a city can have its drawbacks.
 Unlike neighborhoods with quiet cul-de-sacs, cities are densely populated, and most streets are high-traffic areas.
 This can be a challenge for toddlers who want to get outdoors and learn to do fun stuff, like riding a bike.
 Even storing a bike in a city apartment is no easy task.

-While city life may not offer quiet dirt roads for Baby to pedal down, here are a few locations where he may find some luck in the city.
+While city life may not offer quiet dirt roads for Baby to pedal down, here are a few locations where they may find some luck in the city.

 - Schools: Kids need a safe place to play, and urban schools have done their homework in designating appropriate areas for fun.
 Try to pick a time before it gets dark, but after the children have gone for the day, to help avoid cars coming and going.
 The paved schoolyard area can be a great place to practice, and is likely to be fenced in, too.